Core Web Vitals – and How to Improve Them

 Over 0.25Poor

-CLS is most often caused by images without width and height attributes, late-loading ads or embeds, web fonts that swap and reflow the text, and content injected above existing content.
+CLS is most often caused by images without width and height attributes, late-loading ads or embeds, web fonts that swap and reflow text, and content injected above existing content.
 Reserving space for late-loading elements is the single biggest fix.

 PageSpeed Insights

-PageSpeed Insights gives you a quick, clear breakdown of LCP, INP, and CLS for any URL.
-It separates field data (real-user metrics from Chrome users over the last 28 days) from lab data (a controlled test run for the current request).
+PageSpeed Insights gives a quick breakdown of LCP, INP, and CLS for any URL.
+It separates field data (real-user metrics from Chrome users over the last 28 days) from lab data (a single controlled test).
 Both matter, but Google uses field data for ranking.
+Enter your URL, click Analyze, and you get scores plus a prioritised, specific fix list — “Eliminate render-blocking resources”, “Reduce unused JavaScript”, “Image elements do not have explicit width and height” — with the affected files named.

 Chrome UX Report (CrUX)